Information for Degree Candidates

 The Babson College bookstore, located in the Reynolds Campus Center, will be open on Commencement day.
 Please check the bookstore website for hours of operation.
 There will also be an annex on the Upper Athletic Fields selling diploma frames and Babson merchandise until 3:30 p.m.

 Babson has taken the following strides to go green at Commencement:

 - All degree candidates will be wearing eco-friendly caps and gowns made from 100 percent post-consumer, recycled plastic bottles.
 The fabric is spun from molten plastic pellets, and it takes about 23 bottles to make each gown.

 - Babson diplomas are printed on cotton parchment, which is 100 percent cotton rag paper made from recovered tree-free fibers through cotton ginning waste and textile cuttings.
 The manufacturing plant is located in Massachusetts.

 - Every attempt is made to use recycled paper for our printed programs, booklets, tickets, and other materials.

 - We have greatly decreased our paper usage by using e-communications for the majority of our communications regarding Commencement.

 - The cups, plates, napkins, and cutlery used at the receptions are biodegradable.

-- We offer water stations around the Commencement tent with biodegradable cups to decrease the amount of water bottles.
+- We offer biodegradable cups at water stations around the Commencement tent to decrease the number of water bottles.